Hierarchies of Minion Tests for PCSPs through Tensors: Preliminaries

-We say that the $k$-th level of the \emph{Sherali-Adams linear programming hierarchy} accepts when applied to $\X$ and $\A$, and we write $\SA^k(\X,\A)=\YES$, if the system~\eqref{eqn_SA_and_AIPk} admits a solution such that all variables take rational nonnegative values.
-Similarly, we say that the $k$-th level of the \emph{affine integer programming hierarchy} accepts when applied to $\X$ and $\A$, and we write $\AIP^k(\X,\A)=\YES$, if the system above admits a solution such that all variables take integer values.
+We say that the $k$-th level of the \emph{Sherali--Adams linear programming hierarchy} accepts when applied to $\X$ and $\A$, and we write $\SA^k(\X,\A)=\YES$, if the system~\eqref{eqn_SA_and_AIPk} admits a solution such that all variables take rational nonnegative values.\footnote{See Appendix~\ref{subsec_appendix_SA_AIPk} (in particular, Lemma~\ref{lem_our_SA_equals_BD_SA}) for an equivalent description of $\SA^k$ that does not involve the enhancement operation.} Similarly, we say that the $k$-th level of the \emph{affine integer programming hierarchy} accepts when applied to $\X$ and $\A$, and we write $\AIP^k(\X,\A)=\YES$, if the system above admits a solution such that all variables take integer values.
 Moreover, we say that the $k$-th level of the \emph{combined basic linear programming and affine integer programming hierarchy} accepts when applied to $\X$ and $\A$, and we write $\BA^k(\X,\A)=\YES$, if the system above admits both a solution such that all variables take rational nonnegative values and a solution such that all variables take integer values, and the following \emph{refinement condition} holds: Denoting the rational nonnegative and the integer solutions by the superscripts $(\Bmat)$ and $(\Amat)$, respectively, we require that $\lambda^{(\Amat)}_{R,\bx,\ba}=0$ whenever $\lambda^{(\Bmat)}_{R,\bx,\ba}=0$, for each $R\in\sigma,\bx\in R^\X,\ba\in R^\A$.

 We say that $\SA^k$ \emph{solves} a $\PCSP$ template $(\A,\B)$ if $\X\to\B$ whenever $\SA^k(\X,\A)=\YES$.
 The definition for $\AIP^k$ and $\BA^k$ is analogous.
-(Note that the three algorithms are always complete: If $\X\to\A$ then $\SA^k(\X,\A)=\AIP^k(\X,\A)=\BA^k(\X,\A)=\YES$.)
+Note that the three algorithms are always complete: If $\X\to\A$ then $\SA^k(\X,\A)=\AIP^k(\X,\A)=\BA^k(\X,\A)=\YES$.

 \paragraph{SDP}